-\begin{proof}[Proof of Corollary \ref{cor}] Both in the hypotheses of Theorem \ref{thm} and in those ones of Theorem \ref{thmII}, we know that a bifurcation point $t^* \in (a,b)$ exists.
-Arguing by contradiction, assume that $\im(T\mid_{H_{t^\ast}})\cap H^\perp_{t^\ast}= \{0\}$.
-Then, by \eqref{kernel} we have $\ker L_{t^\ast}=\{0\}$, so $L_{t^\ast}$ is invertible since it is Fredholm of index $0$.\\ On the other hand, we can define the map
+\begin{proof}[Proof of Corollary \ref{cor}] We have already shown that a bifurcation point $t^* \in (a,b)$ exists under the assumptions of Theorem \ref{thm} or Theorem \ref{thmII}, respectively.
+We now argue by contradiction and assume that $\im(T\mid_{H_{t^\ast}})\cap H^\perp_{t^\ast}= \{0\}$.
+Then $\ker(L_{t^\ast})=\{0\}$ by \eqref{kernel} and so $L_{t^\ast}$ is invertible as it is Fredholm of index $0$.\\ We now consider the map